 In any market, there are opportunities to grow your money.
 This year, the stock market may continue to be challenging.
 Rising interest rates that provided opportunities in individual bonds and certificates of deposit (CDs) over the past 2 years may begin to fall.
 Where you hold those assets can also help you keep more of your earnings after taxes.
 In line with your portfolio level asset allocation, holding investment products that generate interest income taxable at income tax rates, like bonds and CDs, in tax-deferred accounts like IRAs can help minimize taxes.
 On the other hand, stocks, where long-term gains are taxed at lower capital gains rates, may be better held in taxable accounts.

-For more on tax-efficient asset location, read more in Viewpoints: Are you invested in the right kind of accounts?
-Or it you don’t have the skill, will, or time to do it yourself, consider a managed account that does it for you.
+For more on tax-efficient asset location, read Viewpoints: Are you invested in the right kind of accounts?
+Or if you don’t have the skill, will, or time to do it yourself, consider a managed account that does it for you.

 4. Tax-loss harvesting

-For nonretirement accounts, you might also want to consider year-round tax-loss harvesting where you use realized losses to offset gains, plus up to $3,000 of ordinary income depending on filing status.
+For taxable accounts, you might also want to consider year-round tax-loss harvesting where you use realized losses to offset realized gains, plus up to $3,000 of ordinary income depending on filing status.
+After offsetting your realized gains and ordinary income up to allowable limits, if you still have a net realized loss on the year, you can carry it forward to future years.
 If you've got investments that are below their cost basis, and there's another similar investment (but not a substantially identical security), you could use it to replace the sold asset without a material impact to your investment plan.
 Consult your tax advisor about your situation and beware of the wash-sale rule.
-One exception is cryptocurrency—wash-sale rules currently do not apply to cryptocurrencies, as they are not treated as property by the IRS.
-That means you can sell coins whose value has declined, and buy them back immediately at the same price, potentially realizing the loss while still holding the asset.
-Previously proposed legislation about cryptocurrency regulations would eliminate this loophole, so be sure to work with a tax professional to stay on top of changes.

 5. Consider a Roth conversion